Skip to Main Content

 Forms

-To determine the deadline, find the day you were served with divorce papers on a calendar, count out 20 more days (including weekends and holidays) then go to the next Monday.
-You must file an answer with the court on or before this date at 10:00 a.m.
-If you don’t, your spouse can finish the divorce without you (as long as any other applicable waiting periods have passed).
-Note: If the courts are closed on the day your answer is due, then your answer is due the next day the courts are open.
+To determine the deadline, find the day you were served on a calendar, count out 20 more days (including weekends and holidays) then go to the next Monday.
+You must file your answer with the court on or before this date at 10 a.m.
+If the 20th day falls on a Monday, go to the next Monday.
+If the courts are closed on the day your answer is due, then your answer is due the next day the courts are open.

 Texas Rules